heri/volt-awesome/README.md

 Blocks of ui can be created with a few simple lines, such as `<:awesome:panel:image title="My headline" image_url="src.png" />`

+These blocks are composable and each has its own css/jss

-This component is still in alpha but has been used successfully in deployed apps.
+Warning: This component is still in alpha but has been used successfully in deployed apps.
 Example from an app done at a hackathon:

 ![screenshot volt awesome ui](https://github.com/heri/volt-awesome/blob/master/screenshot.png?raw=true =250x)